DiceT/anvil-dice-engine/README.md

 # Anvil Dice Engine (v0.9.0)

 **Anvil Dice Engine** is a high-fidelity, physics-based 3D dice rolling library built for the *Anvil & Loom* ecosystem.
 It features procedural geometry, advanced material shaders (glass, metal, holographic), and a robust parsing engine for complex TTRPG notation.
-Rebuilt from the ground up from Major Victory's dice engine as a source of inspiration, some logic, and sound files.
+Rebuilt from the ground up using Major Victory's dice engine as a source of inspiration, some logic, and sound files.

 > **Authors**: T Guiles & The Architect